Muddler Minnow: Origin

-The Muddler Minnow was originated by Don Gapen of Anoka, Minnesota in 1936, to imitate the slimy sculpin and fool large brook trout in the Nipigon River.
+The Muddler Minnow was originated by Don Gapen of Anoka, Minnesota, in 1936, to imitate the slimy sculpin and fool large brook trout in the Nipigon River.
 Gapen tied the fly by lantern light in his camp, using materials available in his portable kit, after watching First Nations guides capture sculpins and explain to him their importance as forage for the large, piscivorous trout in the Nipigon.
-Gapen was the son of resort operators Jesse and Sue Gapen who ran the Gateway Lodge Resort on Hungry Jack Lake in what is now the Boundary Waters Canoe Area Wilderness in the 1920s.
+Gapen was the son of resort operators Jesse and Sue Gapen, who in the 1920s ran the Gateway Lodge Resort on Hungry Jack Lake in what is now the Boundary Waters Canoe Area Wilderness.
 In 1936, the Gapens opened a second resort, the Chalet Bungalow Lodge, on the Nipigon River in Ontario to be operated by Don.
 In 1937 Gapen developed this fly to catch Nipigon strain brook trout, Ontario, Canada.
 The Muddler, as it is informally known by anglers, was popularized by Montana, United States fisherman and fly tier Dan Bailey.
 It is now a popular pattern worldwide and is likely found in nearly every angler's fly box, in one form or another.
-On March 14, 2008, a size 4 muddler minnow was used by Dr. Brian Yamamoto of Fairbanks, Alaska to catch a 41.66 lbs., 46 inch-long brown trout in Argentina's Rio Grande.
+On March 14, 2008, a size 4 muddler minnow was used by Dr. Brian Yamamoto of Fairbanks, Alaska, to catch a 41.66-lb., 46 inch-long brown trout in Argentina's Rio Grande.